tmm78795/E-commerce/README.md

 15. Added validation for SignIn & storing user info in local storage

 16. Added react-toastify module for better visual error in Sign In page

+17. Added Shipping screen and CheckoutSteps component.
+Also updated store.js, index.css and store.js